AniList/submission-manual/docs/criteria.md

 There should be _consistent_ formatting when converting from and/or using native and romaji titles.

-### Romanization
+### Japanese Romanization

-The romanization of names and titles is done in a variation of [Traditional Hepburn](https://en.wikipedia.org/wiki/Hepburn_romanization#Variants).
+The romanization of Japanese names and titles is done in a variation of [Traditional Hepburn](https://en.wikipedia.org/wiki/Hepburn_romanization#Variants).

 * Macrons are _**not**_ used.
 * Loanwords are written properly in their respective languages  \(Example: _Maid_ instead of _Meido_\).